Rhytons

 |

-Here's another superb rhyton from MD Antiquities - said to be "circa 500BCE Ancient Persian hand beaten
+Here's another superb rhyton, in this case one presumably made for drinking - sort of like English 'stirrup cups' -from MD Antiquities - said to be "circa 500BCE Ancient Persian hand beaten

 silver rhyton vessel".
 I checked it and a magnet didn't stick and the test acid left a small mark, so I believe